Latest update as of 4.30pm Wednesday 6 August 2025:

-The UV water treatment system is now operating effectively following the recent heavy rain, and the water supply is once again safe to drink without boiling.
+The water treatment plant is back to normal after the recent heavy rain, and the water is safe to use straight from the tap.

 Due to recent heavy rainfall, the Rūātoki Water Treatment Plant’s ultraviolet (UV) treatment system is currently unable to operate effectively.
 The rainfall has caused increased turbidity (cloudiness) in the water supply, which prevents the UV system from fully neutralising harmful bacteria and viruses.